AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/install-sdks.md

 ## Swift Package Manager

-Instead of using CocoaPods and using a Pod file (as outlined in the Mobile Install Instructions, see [Generate SDK install instructions](./configure-tags.md#generate-sdk-install-instructions)), you add individual packages using Xcode's native Swift Package Manager.
+Instead of using CocoaPods and a Pod file (as outlined in [Generate SDK install instructions](./configure-tags.md#generate-sdk-install-instructions)), you add individual packages using Xcode's native Swift Package Manager.
 The Xcode project already has all packages dependencies added for you.
 The Xcode **[!UICONTROL Package Dependencies]** screen should look like:

 ![Xcode Package Dependencies](assets/xcode-package-dependencies.png){zoomable="yes"}